Reusing your existing slides can be of great help since it

 Figure 5: Number of slides being dragged

-destination presentation, you will see that the cursor now shows a plus icon, as shown highlighted in
+presentation, you will see that the cursor now shows a plus icon, as shown highlighted in red within

 Figure 6: Dragged slides ready to be dropped

-- To drop the slide just let go off your mouse button.
-The selected slide(s) will appear within the destination presentation, as
+- To drop the slides just let go off your mouse button.
+The selected slide(s) will appear within the destination presentation, as shown in

 Figure 7: Slides placed within the destination presentation